KatherineMichel/church-website-and-marketing-on-a-budget/marketing_as_is.md

 ![](marketing-as-is/old-website-contact.jpg)

+Mobile view
 ![](marketing-as-is/old-website-mobile.png)

-Website Pros:
+Pros:
-* Straight forward design that could lend itself to mobile responsiveness
+* Straight forward design
 * Use of photos and photo albums is positive, if only execution were better
 * Representation of a variety of church activities

-Website Cons:
+Cons:
 * Non-complimentary color scheme
-* Poor use of white space throughout
+* Poor use of white space (especially mobile)
 * Ragged, amateurish looking menu bar
 * The welcome page is a "data dump"
 * Unnecessary use of clip art